Exact State Evolution and Energy Spectrum in Solvable Bosonic Models: The energy spectrum

 \subsection{The characteristic equation for the energy eigenvalues}

-The recursion in Eq. (\ref{RecY}), formally considered for unbounded $n\ge 0$, defines a sequence of polynomials in $\lambda$: $Y_n =Y_n(\lambda)$.
-It can be easily solved in a similar was as the recursion in Eq. (\ref{Rgln_I}).
+The recursion in Eq. (\ref{RecY}) defines a sequence of polynomials in $\lambda$: $Y_n =Y_n(\lambda)$.
+It can be easily solved in a similar way as the recursion in Eq. (\ref{Rgln_I}).
 We have the following result. \begin{theorem} The solution to the recursion in Eq. (\ref{RecY}) reads:

 and $\mathcal{G}^{(0)}_n\equiv1$. \end{theorem}

 {\textit{Proof.--} We will use of the following recursive identity (for $l\ge 1$):

 The recursion in Eq. (\ref{IdGln}) easily follows from another equivalent expression for $\mathcal{G}^{(l)}_n$.
 The index in the $j$th nested sum in Eq. (\ref{SolRecY}) satisfies \mbox{$2(j-1)\le s_j \le s_{j+1}-2$}, $j=1,\ldots, l-1$.
 Hence, the nested sums can be arranged in the inverse order, i.e., from $l$ to $1$, as follows \be \mathcal{G}^{(l)}_n = \sum_{s_l= 2(l-1)}^{n-1}\beta_{s_l} \sum_{s_{l-1}= 2(l-2)}^{s_l-2}\beta_{s_{l-1}}\ldots \sum_{s_1= 0}^{s_2-2}\beta_{s_1}. \en{Gln_In} Separating the term with $\beta_{n-1}$ in the first sum in Eq. (\ref{Gln_In}),